Blogging is true social media, always was, because bloggers linked to each other and shared each other’s content.

 If you enjoyed this post, please consider sharing it by email or on social media.
 Here's the link.
 Thanks, JPF.

-1 I’m using NetNewsWire, a free and open source RSS reader for Mac, iPhone, and iPad.
-It’s like podcasts, but for reading.
+The specific Reader I use is NetNewsWire, a free and open source RSS reader for Mac, iPhone, and iPad.